 After five years of living in Greece with a beige residency permit, you are eligible to apply for permanent residency and obtain a blue permit.
 Simply organise another appointment with the local authorities and ask to exchange your permit.

-Other Nationalities – Getting a Visa to Live in Greece if You Are Not an EU Resident
+Getting a Visa to Live in Greece if You Are Not an EU Resident

 Note: Processes for obtaining residency and visas in Greece are expected to change in late 2020.
 I will update this guide as and when something changes.